m2osw/communicatord/README.md

 `ED_SEND`, the TCP connection to the communicator would be the default place where these messages would go).

+### Using References and Functions

 Another idea, if we do not need a copy, would be to use a `message()` function which returns a reference which we can use just like the `<<` but the syntax would be more like:

     communicator.message("COMMAND").param("name", "value").cache();

-Thinking about it, though, it's not really any simpler than:
+Thinking about it, though, it's not really any simpler than what we currently have.

-    ed::message msg("COMMAND");
-    msg.add_parameter("name", "value");
-    connection.send_message(msg, true);

-**IMPORTANT NOTE:** In most cases, commands and names are statically defined
-                    values are found in the `names.an` file.
-You should use those definition instead by including the `names.h` and then names such as:

-                        communicatord::g_name_communicatord_param_uri

 ## Flags

-The `communicatord` library inheriated the ability to raise and lower flags.
+The `communicator` library inherited the ability to raise and lower flags.
 In most cases, this is done with simple macros.

 First we want to raise a flag:

-    COMMUNICATORD_FLAG_UP(
+    COMMUNICATOR_FLAG_UP(
               "<service>"
             , "<section>"
             , "<flag>"